zaiisao/Documentation/en/Interactive Broadcast/cdn_streaming_unity.md

    <div class="alert note">The <tt>OnTranscodingUpdatedHandler</tt> callback occurs when the <tt>LiveTranscoding</tt> class updates, and reports update information to the local host.</div>

 2. The host in a channel calls the `AddPublishStreamUrl` method to add a media stream to the CDN.

    <div class="alert note">Use <tt>transcodingEnabled</tt> to set whether transcoding is enabled or not.</div>

-3. The host in a channel cans the `RemovePublishStreamUrl` method to remove a media stream from the CDN live broadcast.
+3. The host in a channel cans the `RemovePublishStreamUrl` method to remove a media stream from the CDN live streaming.

 When the state of media streams pushed to the CDN changes, the SDK triggers the `OnRtmpStreamingStateChangedHandler` callback to report current state of pushing streams to the local host.
 The local host can troubleshoot with the error code when exceptions occur.